Relationship Communication

 1) What's this thing called responsibility?

-Did you know it's most likely that no two teachers in any school have the same definition of the word responsibility?
-Put another way, if you asked all the teachers in any school to write down the definition, you'd get as many answers as there are teachers.
-Now, ask the same question of parents... well, you get the drift.
-Is it any wonder that children have a difficult time being responsible?
+Did you know that very few teachers in any school have the same definition of the word responsibility?
+Put another way, if you asked all of the teachers in any school to write down its definition, you'd get as many different answers as there are teachers.
+Now, ask the same question to parents—you get my drift.
+Is it any wonder why children have a difficult time being responsible?

-In other words, do your communications, (verbal, non-verbal, psychic) have an effect on your partner's health?
+In other words, do your communications, (verbal, non-verbal, physical, and psychic) have an effect on your partner's health?

-Does your communication/leadership model work, in terms of your partner experiencing being successful?
+Do your communication-leadership skills work in terms of your partner experiencing being successful?
+I.e. Are you a nag or a coach?

 Does how you communicate determine whether or not your partner is automatically driven to argue with you?

-If your intent is to be clear about responsibility, this is the place.
+If your intention is to be clear about responsibility, this is the place.
 If others are blaming you then it's you who are not clear about responsibility.

 2) Acknowledging: The world's best kept secret.